Starcounter/Docs/docs/topic-guides/blendable-web-apps/customizing-solutions-design.md

 ## Need more?

-If any of the above fulfill your needs for general customization and theming.
-First of all, please let us know.
+If any of the above fulfill your needs for general customization and theming, first of all, please let us know.

 If you need to change more, you can always edit every view's presentation using [View Composition](view-composition.md), you can re-arrange HTML, change CSS, replace custom elements with your own, do any kind of HTML+CSS+JS magic you need.

-If the apps were made according to our guidelines, you should have all the presentation available there for your changes.
-All presentation and only presentation - the content, functionality, and data-binding should be safe in the light DOM, out of reach for encapsulated composition.
+If the apps were made according to our guidelines, you should have entire presentation available there for you to change.
+Nothing but presentation - the content, functionality, and data-binding should be safe in the light DOM, out of reach for encapsulated composition.